dG94Cg/littlebot/README.md

 # IRC BOT

+## DEPRECATED, my mind flee away. don't worry there is a lot IRC BOT exists at github, and my one is ungly and useless.
+It even require a weechat.

 there is a little irc bot for hexchat and weechat.
 > at first i thought hexchat-bot is more easier to write. actually it does